Pray for the Peace of Jerusalem

 I well remember my first trip to the Middle East nearly 20 years ago.
 I listened to every word the guides spoke.
 I asked questions.
 When I came back I took books out of the library to study and learn about the complexities there.

+The most volitale 600 acres on earth is the Temple Mount in Jerusalem.
+Here Solomon's Temple stood and later the second temple.
 The Temple Mount is Judaism's holiest site as the ancient compound where the two Jewish Temples stood, and is Islam's third holiest site after Mecca and Medina.

 The last time I was there I spoke to some of the young people working on the Temple Project.
 Right now it is all about the restoration of the things needed to carry out service in it, but when I asked if they would be able to use these things in the new temple the reponse was, "but of course!"